Taylor 'available' as Celtic boss defends Japan duo

 Meanwhile, Japan head coach Hajime Moriyasu has drawn criticism for his comments in relation to Kyogo and Hatate's absence from his squad.

-Even though Celtic team-mate Daizen Maeda has retained his place, as saying "the level of the league" is one of the factors in his decision-making.
+Even though Celtic team-mate Daizen Maeda has retained his place, Moriyasu was quoted as saying "the level of the league" is one of the factors in his decision-making.

 "It's one person's opinion and I'm not really sure we can make too many far-reaching conclusions," Postecoglou said.
 "I don't think the selection of individual footballers comes down to the level of the league.